-Our classes in Drummoyne specialise in teaching historical Italian fencing systems, and are led by Provost Richard Cullinan.
-Systems being taught are Traditional Italian Fencing, Italian Greatsword, Bolognese Swordsmanship and Italian Knightly Combat.
+Our classes in Drummoyne & Rhodes specialise in teaching historical Italian fencing systems, and are led by Provost Richard Cullinan.
+Systems being taught are Classical Italian Fencing, Italian Greatsword & Polearms, Italian Rapier, Scherma Bolognese, and Italian Knightly Combat.
 All our classes are based on the actual historical texts that outline how to use these various weapons.
 See the system descriptions below for more information.
 You can find out more about how the branch operates in our Stoccata Drummoyne Handbook.

 Richard also keeps a blog of his fencing research along with class summary notes at www.renfence.com.au

 Scherma Bolognese is a catch all term used to describe the fencing systems described by various authors in and around the city of Bologna during the 16th Century.
 It is a cut and thrust sword system typically associated with the sidesword, a straight double edged sword between 81-94 cm (32″-37″) length, and with varying degrees of hilt complexity.
 The system as described also has other companion weapons such as the buckler, dagger, rotella, targa, cape, or even two swords.
 Our Scherma Bolognese sources are Antonio Manciolino’s Opera Nova and Achille Marozzo’s Opera Nova.
 Students will learn the sword & buckler, sword alone, and sword and dagger weapons combinations.
 More information can be found in our Scherma Bolognese Training Manual.